Skip Navigation and Go To Content

 The University of Texas Health Science Center at Houston (“University”) works to safeguard the health and safety of employees, trainees, visitors, patients and the general public against contact with and spread of infectious diseases.
 Recognizing that Human Immunodeficiency Virus ("HIV"), Hepatitis B Virus ("HBV") and Hepatitis C Virus ("HCV") are serious public health threats, the University has adopted the following policy and procedure to: 1) prevent the spread of HIV, HBV, HCV and other bloodborne pathogens to members of the University community and the general public and 2) protect the rights and well-being of those individuals who may be infected with HIV, HBV, HCV, or other bloodborne pathogens.
 The University is also sensitive to the needs and rights of any members of the University community who have contracted diseases that might be infectious to others during the performance of “exposure prone” procedures.

 The University has adopted the use of Universal/Standard Blood and Body Fluid Precautions and a Bloodborne Pathogens Exposure Control Plan.
+Information about how to care for Bloodborne Pathogen Exposure, transmission risks, and prophylaxis can be found on the UT Health Services webpage under employee resources.
+If you experience a bloodborne pathogen exposure, please report this to the University using the Supervisor’s First Report of Injury Form.
 It is the responsibility of each employee, health care worker, or visitor/observer (see HOOP 125, Visitors) with the potential for occupational exposure to bloodborne pathogens and other potentially infectious materials to complete University awareness training on bloodborne pathogens and abide by these guidelines in the conduct of employment and educational activities.
 Failure to do so may result in disciplinary action.

 The University will not use a person’s HIV, HBV or HCV status to decide employment or student status, service delivery or to deny services.
 Refer to HOOP Policy 183, Nondiscrimination, Anti-Harassment and Equal Opportunity.